Hai4320/How-mobile-cross-platform-works/README.md

 # How Does Cross-Platform Mobile App Work?

-- Explain Cross-Platform compilation processs on Android/Ios device.
-- How Cross-Platform render UI and connect to Native API.
+- How cross-platform like Flutter, KMM work on each mobile platform, such as Android and iOS.
 - Compare between Cross-Platform vs Native App and Cross-Platform together.

 ## Table of Contents